wasicse/ESMDisPred/README.md

 These instructions will help to install and start the ESMDisPred on the local machine for disordered region prediction.

 ESMDisPred has been tested on Ubuntu 20.04.
-It can be executed on a local Linux machine or within Docker and Singularity containers.
+You need to have Pyenv installed on your local machine.
+ESMDisPred can be executed on a local Linux machine or within Docker and Singularity containers.

 ### Download the code